 - Predicting book sales, determining correct price, price elasticity and whether a specific book should be accepted or rejected by a publisher, based on projected ROI

 - The algorithm to predict the duration of a road trip, doing much better than GPS systems not connected to the Internet.

 - Asteroid risks

 - Road constructions, HOV lanes, and traffic lights designed to optimize highway traffic.

 - Actuarial science: predict your death, and health expenditures, to compute your premiums (based on which population segment you belong to).

 Due to this special blend of experience and knowledge, finding professionals that meet the market’s challenges is complicated.
 So much so, that the industry refers to them as “unicorns”.
 However, the demand for information and training in this field is increasing.
 A simple search on the jobs platform Indeed shows how the interest in this discipline has come a long way since 2011.

 Ultimately, data science matters because it enables companies to operate and strategize more intelligently.
 It is all about adding substantial enterprise value by learning from data.
-One very important aspect in data science is predictive analytics.
+One very important aspect of data science is predictive analytics.
 When faced with a business problem, you should be able to assess whether and how data can improve performance.
-Data Scientists need to be part statistician, part hacker, part engineer, part data analyst, part business consultant, part artist, part story teller.
+Data Scientists need to be a part statistician, part hacker, part engineer, part data analyst, part business consultant, part artist, part storyteller.
 The data scientist to be able to talk with multiple parts of the business, gather all the data, connect the dots and look for and spot the most relevant insights and then translate them to actionable suggestions.
 Understanding the fundamental concepts, and having frameworks for organizing data-analytic thinking will help to envision opportunities for improving data-driven decision-making, or to see data-oriented competitive threats.

 - The best stats you’ve ever seen